-Evaluative Questions Indicators Sources Methodology Project Strategy: To what extent is the project strategy relevant to country prioritie s, country ownership, and the best route towards expected results? (include evaluative question(s)) (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) Progress Towards Results achieved thus far?
-Progress Towards Results: To what extent have the expected outcomes and objectives of the project been achieved thus far?
-Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
+Evaluative Questions Indicators Sources Methodology relevant to country prioritie s, country ownership, and the best route towards (include evaluative question(s)) Do we have a national implementable strategy in term of IAS control and management for the Republic of Mauritius?
+Have the sites and areas earmarked to be restored under the project feasible?
+Have the funds been dispersed adequately along the three components for proper implementation, eg NIASIS (i.e. relationships established, level of coherence between project design and implementation approach, specific activities conducted, quality of risk mitigation strategies, etc.) (i.e. project documents, national policies or strategies, websites, project staff, project partners, data collected throughout the MTR mission, etc.) (i.e. document analysis, data analysis, interviews with project staff, interviews with stakeholders, etc.) What legal instrument is currently available to holistically control and manage IAS?
+Have the sites and areas earmarked to be restored under the project feasible?
+Have the funds been dispersed adequately along the three components for proper implementation, eg NIASIS and for restoration work in the 621 ha.
+Have the indicators identified for the project, needs to be reviewed and align with the current status, as discussed in the inception workshop held in June 2021.

+Progress Towards Results: achieved thus far?
+To what extent have the ex pected outcomes and object tives of the project been The Service Contract for component 1 is on board and as per the work plan all they are expected to complete all deliverables by end of 2022 The Service Contract for component 2 (Incorporation of risk-based management of IAS into pathways and ecosystem management) is under evaluation.
+The equipment for Veterinary service has been procured in 2021 The equipment for NPCS and FS will be completed in 2022 The quarantine facility will be completed in 2022 The procurement of vehicle has been completed The management plan for Mourouk Valley is expected to be completed in 2022 The comprehensive study for the climate change and IAS scenario mapping will be completed in 2022 The comprehensive cost benefit analysis of IAS to understand their potential impacts on biodiversity, livelihoods, agriculture and forestry, human and animal health, and to determine the economic costs of specific established IAS will be completed in 2022 Project Implementation and Adaptive Management: Has the project been implemented efficiently, cost-effectively, and been able to adapt to any changing conditions thus far?
 To what extent are project-level monitoring and evaluation systems, reporting, and project communications supporting the project's implementation?
 To what extent has progress been made in the implementation of social and environmental management measures?
-Have there been changes to the overall project risk rating and/or the identified types of risks s as outlined at the CEO En dorsement stage?
-Sustainability: To what extent are there financial, institutional, socio-economic, and/or environmental risks to sustaining long-term project results?
+Have there been changes to the overall project risk rating and/or the identified types of risks as outlined at the CEO Endorsement stage?
+Sustainability: To what extrisks to sustaining long-ter ent are there financial, insti m project results? tutional, socio-economic, ar nd/or environmental